The Benefits of Cosmetic Tattoos

 You need to avoid working out for the at least one week after the procedure.
 If you need to move, I suggest walking or light yoga during this period.

-Unfortunately, we do not perform microblading during pregnancy or while breastfeeding.
+Unfortunately, we do not perform microblading or any permanent makeup treatments during pregnancy or while breastfeeding.
 This is the policy for most permanent makeup artists if you research online.
 In truth, there is very little scientific medical research on tattoo ink and pregnancy, nor is there any research on the pigment we use.
 Until there is clarity on the subject from medical professionals, our policy remains no.

 Some people experience minor discomfort during this procedure.
 This will vary according to each individual’s pain threshold.
 At The Perfect Feather we use a highly rated, topical numbing agent to numb your skin prior to the procedure to ensure you the most comfortable experience possible.
 In addition, we have a liquid numbing agent that we can use during the procedure.